 The capstone is a five-week semester in Los Angeles where you’ll intern with a working composer while planning and executing your thesis project: recording your original score with a full studio orchestra.
 You’ll graduate with a clear path and strong connections that will help you succeed in this competitive industry.

-For requirements and more information about this program, visit the course catalog.
+For degree requirements, visit the course catalog.

 Students come to the MFA program from diverse backgrounds.
 Applicants are usually skillful concert composers, and/or adept at producing original music using digital tools.
 All have a solid foundation of notation and music theory skills, and many have already worked with visual or other storytelling media.Read More